oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   there is an issue that the mac address of a VF is re-generated after each host reboot.
 *   are labels on sr-iov enabled nic supported?
 *   is label on passthrough network supported?
+*   unplug/unlink passthrough vnic- should the VF be just released or should be deleted?

 <Category:Feature> <Category:Networking>